-- 1) Performance of hazard assessments which includes analyses of the "worst case" accident consequences. - 2) Preparation of written risk management plans to document the risk management program.
-The plans will be submitted to designated agencies and will be available to the public. - 3) Registration of the risk management plans with the EPA.
+- 1) Performance of hazard assessments which includes analyses of the "worst case" accident consequences. - Preparation of written risk management plans to document the risk management program.
+EPA makes the plans available to the public, State and local emergency planning officials and the Chemical Safety and Hazard Investigation Board.
+Response actions have to be coordinated with local emergency planning and response agencies. - 3) Registration of the risk management plans with the EPA.

-The key differences between the OSHA rule on process safety management (PSM) and the proposed EPA Risk Management Program (RMP) are discussed in the following sections.
+The key differences between the OSHA rule on process safety management (PSM) and the EPA Risk Management Program (RMP) are discussed in the following sections.